n2geoff/record.js/README.md

 > A minimalistic object collection library

 **Record.js** aims to provide a lite, *2kb*, *zero-dependency* collection utility to help build simple in-memory or local storage database of records.
-Records are stored as simple arrays.
+Records are stored as plain arrays.

-Records can be exported to JSON, with no internals so you can import your data anywhere; via `.dump()`
+Records can be exported to JSON, with no internal metadata[*], so you can import your data anywhere; via `.dump()`

 ### Features

 - Tiny, only 2kb
 - Zero-Dependencies
 - Saves to LocalStorage (if available)
-- Saves to simple JSON
+- Data saved as simple JSON
 - Browser or Nodejs compatible

 ## Getting Started